 Can’t tell a lot about the future year, don’t like to open the curtain before the right time, but it promises to be even more interesting.

-f: On your Facebook page you were recently discussing about artists earning money from their work.
+f: On your Facebook page you were recently discussing artists earning money from their work.
 How do you feel about the art market today?
 Is it difficult to stay true to your artistic voice, to your beliefs and to “whatever is born from the inside”, as you say, and still make it as a full-time artist?

 iZZY iZVNE: Oh yes.
 I’m thinking about it all the time.
-Since I came to the graffiti life, I also earned money doing different commissions.
-Of course nobody needs graffiti, usually people order some trivial things like flowers, cartoons, nature, etc. It was a really cool income for me, especially compared to the Moldavian salaries, but it has always offended me as an artist.
+Since I came to graffiti life, I also earned money doing different commissions.
+Of course nobody needs graffiti, usually, people order some trivial things like flowers, cartoons, nature, etc. It was a really cool income for me, especially compared to the Moldavian salaries, but it has always offended me as an artist.
 50% of the commissions were not what I really wanted to draw, though they were well-paid.
 I didn’t want to stop at this point, though many artists are happy to be there, and continue to do it all their lives.

 Since the moment I’ve found my own style, I decided that it’s my only way, and only what I want to do and in what direction I want to develop myself.
 Don’t want to lose my time with flowers and cartoons anymore.
-It was some kind of risk for me, I didn’t know if I’d be able to stay afloat with such an idea, was not sure that I can have enough customers, especially in a country like Moldova, where people are not ready even for simple street art, what can I say about black holes, which go to the darkness?
+It was some kind of risk for me, I didn’t know if I’d be able to stay afloat with such an idea, was not sure that I can have enough customers, especially in a country like Moldova, where people are not ready to even for simple street art, what can I say about black holes, which go to the darkness?
 There is always a lot of temptation, but money has never been my main goal.